Costa’s Hummingbirds Helped Me Survive the Pandemic

 Over the years, it has been a joy to watch birds.
 I’m grateful to them for reminding me that life in all its forms is precious.
 Seeing these hummingbirds embark on their life journeys has helped me overcome my worries about the global pandemic.

-Next, check out frequently asked questions about attracting hummingbirds.
+Next, check out frequently asked questions about feeding hummingbirds.